commercelayer/demo-store/README.md

 ## Customization

-When you're using our Demo Store template can customize three main elements: content data, locales, and configuration files.
+When you're using our Demo Store template you can customize three main elements: content data, locales, and configuration files.

 > :warning:  We're going to continuously improve our Demo Store to add new features and optimize the existing ones.
 When you update to the latest release, the build could fail.
 Take a look at the release notes to understand how to fix it by updating your customized files.